Skip to main content

 Contracted Program Details#

-The City of Fort Collins would manage the contract with the selected hauler and provide education and outreach to the community.
+The City of Fort Collins will manage the contract with the selected hauler and provide education and outreach to the community.

 The contracted hauler will conduct billing and provide dedicated customer service representatives for this program.